volta-cli/rfcs/text/0000-volta-updates.md

 ### Detecting Managed vs Individual Environment

 Since the Individual install will remain the same, with all the files located within `VOLTA_HOME`, on Unix we can detect whether we are in a Managed or Individual environment by checking if the executable path is a child of `VOLTA_HOME` or not.
 This will allow us to conditionally activate the update notifier / automatic updater based on what mode the user is working under.
 For Windows environments, we will need to come up with a different method of detecting whether we are in a Managed or Individual environment, since even Individual environments will have the binaries separated from the `VOLTA_HOME` directory.

+### Kill Switch

+Since we will inevitably wind up in a state where an update can't be handled automatically, we should support some way to indicate that an update cannot be performed automatically and needs to be handled with some user intervention.
+As discussed in [Updating the Data Directory](#updating-the-data-directory), we will need some way of detecting the current update level that we can compare to the current level in the running binary in order to perform the update.
+One option for this kill switch would be to have the update level follow a SemVer specification, where any patch or minor change can represent an automatic update, while a major version bump will indicate a significant migration that needs some level of human interaction.
+This "update version" would be separate from the overall program version, so we can iterate both independently as necessary.

+It will be important to include this feature in the first release of updates, since once those are released, we can't be sure that users did or did not get any specific release, meaning we could never reliably use it if it came in a subsequent update.

 # Critique
 [critique]: #critique